 Captain of Captology

-One of the most recognisable faces among Adelaide's tech-savvy movers and shakers, Derek Munneke has spent a decade and a half working his way up in the IT industry.
+One of the most recognisable faces among Adelaide’s tech-savvy movers and shakers, Derek Munneke has spent a decade and a half working his way up in the IT industry.
 Originally a developer, Derek has fulfilled roles as varied as manager, salesman, mentor, and social organiser.
-With vast experience in all aspects of the software lifecycle, Derek brings a passion and dedication to developing good software that few CIOs can claim.
+With vast experience in all aspects of the software lifecycle, Derek brings a passion and dedication to developing good software.

 Chief Operations Officer

-Linda takes of care the mundane things, like business development, operational and financial affairs of the company, and caffeine supply levels.
-She has been in business for over 15 years and is currently involved in 4 companies.
-Linda has a range of qualifications from degree’s in both CIS and Philosophy to diploma’s in Life Coaching, and has also written about Artificial Intelligence & Cyborg Theory.
+Linda takes care of business development, operational and financial affairs of the company.
+Linda has a range of qualifications from degrees in both CIS and Philosophy to diploma’s in Life Coaching.
 Linda is passionate about furthering NextFaze to be the best boutique App Development company in Australia.

 Software Engineer - Android, iOS